Personal Injury-Premises Liability

 Let’s look at such a case from the point of view of the four elements of a tort claim.

 The first element of a tort claim is to define the duty owed by the defendant to the plaintiff.
 The duty may arise out of the relationship of the parties.
 It may arise from law.
 In addition it may arise from custom and practice.
 Also it may be assumed or imposed as stated below.
-For more info on the source of this duty see the personal injury page on this site.
+For more info on duty see the page on this site.

-What that duty may be is a function of the status of the plaintiff.
-The different statuses that may apply are that of invitee, licensee or trespasser.
+What that duty may be is a function of the status of the plaintiff, the status of the defendant and the nature of the conduct.
+The different statuses that may apply are that of invitee, licensee, trespasser or tenant.
 Each of those terms have their own meaning.
 You need to know what each of those means in order to determine what duty is owed to that person.

 Occupant